jj1bdx/writing-otp-modules/draft/source/prototype-module.rst

 in Erlang, and compare the output with the corresponding testing program.

-For prototyping the `rand` module algorithms, I picked up the code from the reference implementations in C, wrote a small testing value generation code, collected the computed results, and embedded them into the unit testing code of the Erlang module.
+For prototyping the `rand` module algorithms into Erlang code, I picked up the code from the reference implementations of each candidate algorithm in C, wrote a small testing value generation code, collected the computed results, and embedded them into the unit testing code of the Erlang module.
 Having this kind of full regression tests help finding a bug possibly caused by the version change or implmentation glitches caused by the base Erlang/OTP distribution.
+Making the module for each algorithm an independent repository helped ensuring the correctness of the algorithm without worrying about interdependencies.

 ..
 Rubric:: Footnotes